ZhiGroup/RaPID/README.md

 # Random Projection-based IBD Detection (RaPID)

-RaPID is free for academic use.
-For commercial use, please contact authors.
+The RaPID Technology is based on Richard Durbin’s PBWT (richarddurbin/pbwt).
+RaPID is free for academic and research use only.
+This allowance excludes the use and/or re-use of any portion of RaPID for any Commercial Use.
+The term “Commercial Use” means use of RaPID, including without limitation, for direct or indirect financial, commercial, or strategic gain or advantage, including, without limitation: (a) bundling or integrating RaPID, in any format, with any hardware product and/or another software product or printed and/or electronic materials for transfer, sale, or license to a third party; (b) providing third parties with any part of RaPID for use with hardware or another software product or printed and/or electronic materials purchased by that third party; or (c) use in connection with the performance of services for which the user is compensated.

-RaPID is based on Richard Durbin's PBWT (richarddurbin/pbwt).
+For Commercial Use inquiries, please contact the below authors:

-Authors: Ardalan Naseri, Xiaoming Liu, Shaojie Zhang <shzhang@cs.ucf.edu>, Degui Zhi <Degui.Zhi@uth.tmc.edu>
+Authors: Ardalan Naseri, Xiaoming Liu, Shaojie Zhang shzhang@cs.ucf.edu, Degui Zhi Degui.Zhi@uth.tmc.edu.

 ## Example: